Joshua11l/Joshua11l/README.md

 - Contracted by a funeral home transportation service to create an app that automates and digitalizes their workflow and databases

-- Collaborated in the creation and development of an app utilizing the Flutter platform
+- Collaborated in the creation and development of an app utilizing the Flutterflow platform

 - Contributed within a team to design the app's interface, database, and functionalities